CLI

 Creating a new project

-The only thing athena needs to run is a file with the name .athena
+The only thing athena needs to run is a file with the name .athena.
+You can create this file manually, or you can call init to create this file along with a couple optional files.

 $ pwd